code4fukui/fixImport/README.md

 # fixImport

-fix import statements in JavaScript
+fix import statements in JavaScript/TypeScript

 - "./some" → "./some.js"
 - "./some.ts" → "./some.ts"